Remembering the men from the Kingsdown and Creekside Cluster

 His medical report states that Ernest contracted tuberculosis while on leave at Teynham, Sittingbourne.
 On returning to England, he was first admitted to Winchester Hospital on 11th January 1915 with supposed malaria "as he had come home from India".
 He was then sent to Netley Hospital (or "Royal Victoria Hospital" which was the largest hospital in the world in 1915) and was sent home on sick leave on 29th January 1915 for five weeks - during which time he developed a cough.
 He was sent to Fort Pitt (Chatham) on 4th March when "tubercul bacilli were found in sputum".
 He was running a temperature of 99-100.5 degrees Fahrenheit [37.2-38 Celsius] and a pulse of 110.
 The Medical Report was signed off as "not the result of military service".

-Although a serving soldier, his illness meant he did not qualify for any Campaign medals.
+Although a serving soldier, his illness meant he did not qualify for any Campaign medals as he had not served in Europe.
 His Battalion was serving in France (B.E.F.) from 7th January 1915.